NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 > As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
 > to help illustrate the end-to-end flow._

- When the estore goes online, the user and the admins view the landing page that holds the feature products and the navbar, which will be on every page.
-This is controlled by the home-page and nav-bar components.
-From there the users are able to see the log-in page and log-in with their respective username, which is controlled by the login component.
-Both users, customers and admins, will be redirected to the landing page after log in.
-Both admin and customers can view the catalog and product details that are controlled via the product-details and catalog components.
-From there the admin can view the inventory in the admin dashboard, via the admin-dashboard component.
-Because the admin has no access to a shopping cart, if the admin were to try and access a shopping cart, they will also be redirected to the admin dashboard.
-Customers cannot access the admin dashboard, but they do have access to the shopping cart and checkout.
-The view of the shopping cart is controlled by the cart compononent.
-Once a customer is done shopping and the admin is finished, they can log out view the log out compononent.

 ### ViewModel Tier
 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This